mattrussi/gitlab-com-runbooks/docs/customersdot/overview.md

 That being said, it is possible to trigger a manual pipeline to deploy to production right away, should the need to do so arise.
 To do so, please refer to [this documentation](https://gitlab.com/gitlab-com/gl-infra/customersdot-ansible/-/blob/master/doc/readme.md#manual-deployment-to-production).

+Alerts related to deployments are sent to the `#s_fulfillment_status` Slack channel.

 ### Change Management